patashish704/pandoc-complete/demo/demo_pandoc.md

 ## Referencing Labels

-Now I am going to insert some labels.
+Now I am going to insert some references to the labels inserted above.
 The reference to figure 1 is inserted as [@fig:myfig1].
-The listing reference is inserted as [@lst:pyimports].
+The listing reference as [@lst:pyimports].
 Lets insert some new figures and labels above.
-Lets insert reference to newly added
+The references to the newly added figures can be entered as [@fig:myfig2;@fig:myfig3].

+If you wish to refer to the labels at the beginning of sentences, then insert a capital letter and then press `CTRL-X CTRL-O`.
+For example to insert [@Fig:myfig2], insert `[@F` and then press `CTRL-X CTRL-O` to get a popup menu listing figure labels beginning with `F`.

-figures: [@fig:myfig2; @fig:myfig3].
-That's all !
+That's all folks !